 What is Peloton homecoming?
 It is an annual event in New York City.
 It is a time when Peloton users can gather together to ride, run and workout with their favorite instructors.

-I’ve included a Peloton PR in this FAQ for a few reasons.
-Yes, PR also stands for Puerto Rico.
-But in Peloton land PR is “personal record.”
+In Peloton land PR is “personal record.”
 Some people might refer to it as PB for personal best.
 To me PB is just an abbreviation for peanut butter.

 Basically, it’s when your total output on a class that was the same length (i.e. 45-minute ride) is higher than your previous output.
 Then, you have a PR.
-When you earn a PR, you’ll get a yellow star badge in your achievements.
+When you earn a PR, you’ll get a yellow star badge for your achievements.

 Output on Peloton